 - What is the meaning of probabilities in physical theories where properties/events do not repeat themselves?

-- Microscopic structure of space-time & If space-time is fundamentally discrete: What would be the macroscopically observable implications
+- What is the microscopic structure of spacetime?
+If spacetime were fundamentally discrete, what would be the macroscopically observable implications?

 - Tabletop/low energy experiments for probing gravitational effects in quantum systems

-- Must spacetime singularities be resolved in Quantum Gravity? & Will quantum spacetime causal structure shift studying black holes?
+- Must spacetime singularities be resolved in Quantum Gravity?
+Will new insights into the causal structure of quantum spacetime shift the focus in studying black holes?

-- To what extent do the rigorous proofs of mathematical results first uncovered by QFT contribute to our "understanding" of those results?
+- To what extent do the rigorous proofs of mathematical results in Quantum Field Theory contribute to our "understanding" of those results?

-- Is QFT in a classical external field (gravitational or electromagnetic) well understood conceptually and mathematically
+- Is Quantum Field Theory in a classical external field (gravitational or electromagnetic) well understood conceptually and mathematically?

-- What counts as "understanding" in QM and QFT
+- What counts as "understanding" in Quantum Mechanics and Quantum Field Theory?

 - Quantum Causal Indefinite Structures and Quantum Field Theory - Mutual inspirations and conflicting concepts

-- New experimental paradigms at the interface of QM/QFT and gravity which are currently controversial or go beyond what has been published so far
+- New experimental paradigms at the interface of Quantum Mechanics, Quantum Field Theory and gravity which are currently controversial or go beyond what has been published so far

 - Ideas for innovative formats of conferences: How can we communicate more efficiently and understand more?